BlackEnd1ess/CrashB_in_python/README.md

   </tr>
 </table>

-# temporary no Assets and Ressources aviable, need to renamed and encrypted! please keep patience :/ #
+# temporary no Assets and Ressources aviable, will shortly aviable restricted! (some pcv files will put all Data together), a installations key will required to read the Game Data #
 # HOW TO USE CRASH EDIT / CB-EXPORT: https://www.youtube.com/watch?v=ct_G9GAoAZU #

 # Functional Status: Modern PC's will run this Game with 200-300 (full loaded Game with 300-400) MB RAM per Level and 59-60 FPS
 # LEVEL CREATOR beta implemented (25.01.2025) for easy making 2D/3D Levels
+# Game final Progress: Tested 5/8 Levels for 100% Completion and no gamebreaking Glitches or Issues found.

 required Modules:
 - ursina